zwizwa/pyla/README.md

 - Define a new class in `measure.h` as

-      #include "pylacore.h" // for frontend class
       class frequency : public frontend

+  The `frontend` class is in `pylacore.h`.

 - Add `%shared_ptr(frequency)` to `pylacore.i`, indicating to SWIG it
   needs to look inside the `shared_ptr<frequency>` object to expose `frequency` methods.

-- If the constructor of the new object has no arguments, add a line `wrap(frequency)` in `shared.h`.
+- If the constructor of the new object has no arguments (which is preferred), add a line `wrap(frequency)` in `shared.h`.
 Otherwise write a manual wrapper following the examples in at the bottom of the file.
 Also add `#include "measure.h"` to `shared.h`

 Your new object is now available in python: